peterhinch/micropython_remote/README.md

  things exist).
 Pyboard only.
 Call before transmitting data.
 In this case the `Pin` passed to the constructor should be initialised with `value=1`.

-On ESP32 if an active low signal is required an external inverter must be used.
+On ESP32 and Raspberry Pi Pico if an active low signal is required an external inverter must be used.

 The value of the `reps` constructor arg may need to be increased for some types of socket or in cases where radio interference is present.
 If your captures are not received, try a value of 10.
-Larger values increase RAM use but improve the probability of successful reception.
-The [rc-switch](https://github.com/sui77/rc-switch) library uses a value of 10.
+Larger values increase RAM use (on ESP32, not on Raspberry Pi Pico).
+They improve the probability of successful reception.
+The
+[rc-switch](https://github.com/sui77/rc-switch) library uses a value of 10.

 ## 3.2 Example uasyncio usage